ZackWilde27/FlatOut2-HLSLToSHA/README.md

 // Everything is clamped between -1 and 1 in the pixel shader. const float4 const1 = float4(0.0f, 0.0f, 1.0f, 1.0f);
 const float4 const2 = float4(1.0f, 1.0f, 1.0f, 1.0f);
-// the const keyword is optional, though sometimes it may be required to stop the compiler getting confused about a vague statement. float4 const3 = float4(1.0f, 1.0f, 0.0f, 0.0f);
+// the const keyword is optional float4 const3 = float4(1.0f, 1.0f, 0.0f, 0.0f);
+// Though a single float will confuse it, so make sure to put const const float const4 = 1.0f;
 //...
 ```